by John Salt - Updated August 2021

-This is fine for a RC jet powered airplane that relies on thrust to push it through the air, but a RC helicopter needs to spin a rotor - we need rotational horse power called torque.
+This is fine for an RC jet powered airplane that relies on thrust to propel it through the air, but an RC helicopter needs to spin a rotor - we need rotational horse power called torque.

 This is the least expensive way to convert turbine power to

-A two stage turbine is exactly what is used on real helicopters and real turboprop airplanes.
-Instead of wasting all that thrust, it is used to turn another set of turbine blades mounted right behind the turbine blades in the jet engine.
-These two turbines are not connected to each other with a shaft – they are completely independent of one another.
+helicopters and turboprop airplanes, commonly called a Turboshaft engine.
+Instead of wasting all that hot pressurized exhaust, it is used to turn another set of turbine blades mounted behind the turbine blades in the jet engine.
+This second turbine is correctly called a "Power or LP Turbine".

 Think of it like two fans facing each other.
 If one fan is turned on, it causes the other fan to spin.
 For you car guys and gals out there, this is the same principle that is used in an automatic transmission torque converter.